-- to be the first point of contact for parents, students, teaching and non-teaching staff and external agencies in all matters of child protection; - to co-ordinate the child protection procedures in the College; - to maintain an ongoing training programme for all College employees; - to monitor the keeping, confidentiality and storage of records in relation to child protection; - to liaise with the child protection officer appointed by Social Services (the LADO); - to keep parents informed of action to be taken under these procedures in relation to their child or the young person; - to monitor records of students in the College who are subject to a child protection plan to ensure that this is maintained and updated as notification is received; - to liaise with other professionals to ensure that children or young people who are subject to child protection plans are monitored; - where appropriate, to take part in child protection conferences or reviews; - to inform Social Services in writing when a child or young person who is subject to a child protection plan moves to another school and to inform the new school of the child protection plan as advised by the Social Services.
+- > to be the first point of contact for parents, students, teaching and non-teaching staff and external agencies in all matters of child protection; - ➤ to co-ordinate the child protection procedures in the College; - ➤ to maintain an ongoing training programme for all College employees; - > to monitor the keeping, confidentiality and storage of records in relation to child protection; - ➤ to liaise with the child protection officer appointed by Social Services (the LADO); - > to keep parents informed of action to be taken under these procedures in relation to their child or the young person; - > to monitor records of students in the College who are subject to a child protection plan to ensure that this is maintained and updated as notification is received; - > to liaise with other professionals to ensure that children or young people who are subject to child protection plans are monitored: - where appropriate, to take part in child protection conferences or reviews; - > to inform Social Services in writing when a child or young person who is subject to a child protection plan moves to another school and to inform the new school of the child protection plan as advised by the Social Services.

-The Designated Person for the College site is Cillian Logue, General Manager, who may be contacted on 020 8202 2007.
-He will:
+The Designated Person for the College site is Fahmida Kausar (Accountant), who may be contacted on 020 8202 2007.
+She will:

-- advise and act upon all suspicion, belief and evidence of abuse reported to him; - keep the Principal informed of all actions unless the Principal is the subject of a complaint.
-In this situation, the Designated Person should contact the relevant agency and make a referral immediately; - liaise with Social Services and other agencies on behalf of the College.
+- ➤ advise and act upon all suspicion, belief and evidence of abuse reported to her; - ➤ keep the principal informed of all actions unless the principal is the subject of a complaint.
+In this situation, the Designated Person should contact the relevant agency and make a referral immediately; - ▶ liaise with Social Services and other agencies on behalf of the College.

-If the Designated Person is unavailable his duties will be carried out by the Deputy Designated Person, who has received appropriate training.
-The Deputy Designated Person is Shallah Subhan, Head of Mathematics, who may be contacted on 020 8202 2007.
+If the Designated Person is unavailable her duties will be carried out by the Deputy Designated Person, who has received appropriate training.
+The Deputy Designated Person is Ishtiaq Ahmed (Principal) and Yashpreet (Exams Officer), who may be contacted on 020 8202 2007.

-The Designated Person and the Deputy Designated Person have undertaken level-3 safeguarding training.
+The Designated Person and the Deputy Designated Person have undertaken Safeguarding and child protection: the essentials 2022/23 and DSL training.